Yandex SmartCaptcha widget installation methods

 You must notify users that their data is processed by SmartCaptcha.
 If you hide the notice shield, find another way to tell users that SmartCaptcha processes their data.

-The method returns widgetId, that is, a unique widget ID.
+The method returns widgetId, the unique widget ID.

 The getResponse method returns the current value of the user token.